Danielle Randolph Data-verified

 OverviewAI-generated summary

-Danielle Randolph's research focuses on interventions and diagnostic evaluations for autism spectrum disorder (ASD) in children.
-Her work investigates the efficacy of animal-assisted therapy in improving prosocial behavior and emotional regulation among autistic children, considering variations in their verbal abilities.
-Randolph also examines factors that predict caregiver satisfaction with hybrid care models used for ASD diagnostic evaluations.
-She has published on these topics, with recent work appearing in 2024 and 2025.
-Her scholarly output includes 6 publications and 69 citations, with an h-index of 2.
-Randolph collaborates with several researchers at the University of Arkansas at Fayetteville, including Michele Kilmer, Minju Hong, Allison Reichel, and Sarah Huetter, with whom she shares multiple publications.
+Danielle Randolph's research focuses on interventions for children with autism spectrum disorder (ASD).
+Her work investigates the efficacy of animal-assisted therapy (AAT) in improving prosocial behavior and emotional regulation in autistic children, considering variations in their verbal abilities.
+Randolph also examines caregiver satisfaction with hybrid care models for autism diagnostic evaluations.
+She has published six papers, with her work cited 70 times, and holds an h-index of 3.
+Her collaborations include work with Michele Kilmer, Minju Hong, Sarah Huetter, and Allison Reichel, all from the University of Arkansas at Fayetteville or the Arkansas Agricultural Experiment Station.

 Metrics